jtlapp/kysely-mapper/README.md

 }
 ```

 We can do something similar when using compiling queries.
-There's no need to keep the table mapper around if all queries are compiling, as we only need the compiled queries:
+There's no need to keep the table mapper around if all queries are compiling:

 ```ts
 export class UserRepo {